-The Code governs all elections to State and local government bodies.
+- 9. The Code governs all elections to State and local government bodies.
 In general terms it is a comprehensive, largely cohesive body of regulations which provide a sound foundation for the conduct of elections.
 However there are numerous areas where it could be improved.
-Since the last national elections in 1999, there has been an ongoing process of debate and discussion on improving the Code, both in its general provisions and in relation to particular types of elections.

-In February 2001 the Parliamentary Commission for State and Legal Affairs, the CEC, OSCE (Office in Yerevan and ODIHR) convened a round table to discuss these and other proposals on amending the Code.
-Since then, the process of drafting concrete amendments to the Code has moved rather slowly.

-This document addresses amendments which were set out in a draft law proposed as an initiative of 16 members of the National Assembly.
-It is understood that all of the proposed amendments, save Article 23 dealing with the creation of the CEC, were adopted in a first reading on 7 May 2002.

-Most of the comments contained in this report were discussed at a round table held in Yerevan on 16-17 May 2002, prior to a second reading of the Law amending the Code.
-The round table was organised by the OSCE Office in Yerevan, the Council of Europe representation in Yerevan and the National Democratic Institute for International Affairs, in co-operation with the OSCE/ODIHR and the Venice Commission of the Council of Europe.
+Since the last national elections in 1999, there has been an on-going process of debate and discussion on improving the Code, both in its general provisions and in relation to particular types of elections. - 10.
+In February 2001 the Parliamentary Commission for State and Legal Affairs, the CEC, OSCE (Office in Yerevan and ODIHR) convened a round table to discuss these and other proposals on amending the Code. - 11.
+This document addresses amendments which were adopted in July 2002.
+Many of the comments included in this assessment were discussed at a further round table held in Yerevan on 16-17 May 2002, and in the earlier joint assessment dated 30 May 2002.
+The round table in May was organised by the OSCE Office in Yerevan, the Council of Europe representation in Yerevan and the National Democratic Institute for International Affairs, in co-operation with the OSCE/ODIHR and the Venice Commission of the Council of Europe.
 Experts from OSCE/ODIHR and the Venice Commission who attended both round tables have drafted this assessment jointly.